 Founder, Executive Director, Secretary NOPE Task Force

-Mrs. Perry received a B.A. degree from Rosemont College in 1980 and currently resides in Tequesta, Florida with her husband, Richard, and three children.
+Mrs. Perry holds a Bachelor of Arts degree from Rosemont College, and currently resides in Tequesta, Florida with her husband Richard.

 Dr. Gary Martin